Identity In Christ For Kids- Free Printables To Help!

-As we share Jesus with children (and newer believers), we tend to use the same verbiage over and over again.
+It’s important for us moms to help our kids know their identity in Christ.
+So today, I’m talking all about it.
+Over the past two decades, I’ve noticed a pattern in Children’s Ministry.
+As we share Jesus with children (and newer believers), we use the same verbiage repeatedly.
 Some would use the term “Christianese” to describe the language used in Christian circles and in ministry.

 In the church, this language begins when our children are young.
-We start intentionally teaching preschool-age children using and repeating key phrases.
-We choose specific truths from the Bible and repeatedly use those ideas to convey the message of the Gospel.
+We start intentionally teaching preschool-age children by repeating key phrases.
+Those phrases are rooted in the truth of the Gospel according to the Bible.

 “Jesus is your friend forever.”

-Reminding our preschoolers and younger children of this is such a great thing!
-It meets our kids where they are and this is awesome!!
-But… this is just the beginning.
+Reminding young children of this is such a great thing!
+It meets our kids at the level they’re capable of grasping.
+This is awesome!!
+But… it’s just the beginning.